Chicago, IL, Schools with Performing Arts Programs

 BA in Dance

 Aspiring dancers are required to audition for this program, which provides conservatory-level training in ballet.
 Coursework includes dance history, ballet and modern dance; studies in rehearsal and performance, dance pedagogy and pointe are also required.
-This program has been accredited by the National Association for Schools of Dance (NASD),

 BA in Music